What happens when you don’t take probiotics with antibiotics?

 Taking probiotics with antibiotics

-Thankfully, many studies and articles are available discussing the importance of taking probiotics with antibiotics and continuing their use after the medication has been completed to limit this treatment’s undesirable effects.
-These probiotics won’t colonize the gut mucosa that was partly destroyed by the medication, but they will increase the efficiency of pathogenic bacterial eradication8 and will boost the immune response, having an anti-inflammatory effect.
+So, can you take probiotics with antibiotics?
+Thankfully, taking probiotics is one of the steps how to restore gut health.
+Many studies and articles are available discussing the importance of taking the right types of probiotics with antibiotics and continuing their use after the medication has been completed to limit this treatment’s undesirable effects and help in microbiome restoration.
+These probiotic bacteria won’t colonize the gut mucosa that was partly destroyed by the medication, but they will increase the efficiency of pathogenic bacterial eradication8 and will support the immune response, having an anti-inflammatory effect.
 9

-Taking a probiotic like Bio-K+ during and after the course of an antibiotic treatment is an important step in protecting your gut microbiota.
-Bio-K+ is a 100% probiotic product that contains three unique probiotics strains that have been clinically proven to be effective in preventing AAD.
-Throughout your course of antibiotics, consume 1 to 2 drinkable Bio-K+ bottles or 1 to 2 Bio-K+ 50 billion capsules per day at least three hours away from your antibiotic.
+Throughout your course of antibiotics, consume 1 to 2 drinkable Bio-K+ bottles or 1 to 2 Bio-K+ 50 billion capsules per day at least two- three hours away from your antibiotic.
 Continue with this dosage for five (5) days after completing the course of antibiotics then gradually reduce your daily consumption to ¼ of a bottle or one (1) 12.5 billion capsule to maintain healthy gut flora.

 Antibiotics may be medically necessary from time to time.
-Remember that along with the bad they also remove the good when it comes to bacteria.
+Remember that along with the bad bacteria they also remove the good bacteria.
 When they’re truly necessary, it’s wise to do everything you can to limit the impact on gut flora to prevent adverse health effects from occurring.
-If you have been prescribed antibiotics, it’s important to eat a varied diet, including lots of fibre rich foods (gut bacteria love prebiotic fibre) as well as a daily intake of clinically-proven probiotics such as Bio-K+.
+If you have been prescribed antibiotics, it’s important to eat a varied diet, including lots of fibre rich foods (gut bacteria love prebiotic fibre) as well as a daily intake of clinically-proven probiotic supplement such as Bio-K+.

 If you have questions about microbiota and gut health, let us know in the comments below.
 Join our community for more healthy tips.
 To stock up on Bio-K+, click here.
 Contact us or follow us on Facebook and Instagram.